shijistar/enum-plus/README.md

 <sup>**_\[F]_**</sup> &nbsp; `(key: string) => string`

 Set a global localization function for all enums.
-This function will be used to get the localized text for enum members and enum type names.
+This function will be used to get the localized text for enum items and enum type names.
+Please refer to the [Localization](#localization) section for more details.

 ```js
 import i18n from 'i18next';